sncosmo/SNData/docs/source/index.rst

    +--------------------------------------------+

-**SNData** provides access to spectroscopic and photometric data published by a variety of supernova (SN) surveys.
-It is designed to support the development of scalable analysis pipelines that translate with minimal effort between different data sets or to a combination of multiple data sets.
-A summary of accessible data sets is provided below.
-Access to additional surveys is added upon request or as needed for individual research projects undertaken by the developer(s).
+**SNData** provides access to data releases published by a variety of supernova (SN) surveys.
+It is designed to support the development of scalable analysis pipelines that translate with minimal effort between and across data sets.
+A summary of accessible data is provided below.
+Access to additional surveys is added upon request or as needed for individual research projects undertaken by the developers.
 To request an additional survey / data release, please raise an issue on `GitHub`_.

 .. _GitHub: https://github.com/djperrefort/sndata